Nature and how we can help

 In the last couple of weeks I have attended a couple of very forward thinking and inspiring events.
 Both were less than 10 miles from the Secret Campsite.
 One was in Brighton and the other along the coast either side of Rottingdean.
 We live in a very forward thinking area and Sussex based organisations are showcasing lots of great ideas to tackle the climate emergency

 Everyone knows that our environment is under a bit of pressure and our native species are feeling the heat.
 We are keen to do our bit to rectify this situation whilst inspiring people to think ‘What could be possible?‘ At The Secret Campsite, we devote much of our time to creating space for wildlife.

 We hope that some of our ideas act as a catalyst for the peole camping with us. and send some of our campers back with a better understanding and some ideas that they can develop in their own way

 The first event Landscape Innovation was run by Sussex Wildlife Trust and the University of Sussex.
 It was held at the Falmer campus on the outskirts of Brighton on the 23rd January.

 Bella Lack delivered the most inspiring talks which was pretty impressive from a 17 year old.
 Bella painted a vision of where we could be, if we make some tough but achievable decisions.
 Hopefully some politicians heard what she was saying.

 I loved the short presentation from Alistair Driver of Rewilding UK.
-Alistair talked about the rewildling process and its status in the UK.
+Alistair talked about the rewilding process and its status in the UK.
 Charlie Burrell and Isabella Tree’s project at Knepp is a fore runner of the rewilding movement, but it sounds like lots more people are keen to start.
-There are at east 15 other large scale projects in the early stages.
+There are at least 15 other large scale projects in the early stages.